jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 restrictions on the function.
 In particular, if we make sure that the recursion never happens "now", but only "later", then it becomes possible to construct `recursiveᵒ`.
 We define the `RecSetᵒ` type in Agda to capture this restriction.

-    RecSetᵒ A κ
+We actually define `RecSetᵒ A κ` in terms of a more general type `Fun A B κ`, but the result is something equivalent to the following.

+    record RecSetᵒ (A : Set) (κ : Kind) : Set₁ where field
+        fun : (A → Setᵒ) → (⊤ → Setᵒ)
+        ...

-The `A` in `RecSetᵒ A κ` the parameter type for the recursion and κ is `Now` or `Later`.
-We then define variants of all the propositions that work on RecSetᵒ instead of Setᵒ and that track whether the recursive call happened now or later.
+The `A` in `RecSetᵒ A κ` is the parameter type for the recursion and κ is `Now` or `Later`.
+We define variants of all the propositional connectives to work on RecSetᵒ and track whether the recursive call happened now or later.

-For example, the "later" operator, `▷ᶠ P`, asserts that `P` is true the future, so regardless of whether `P` contained any recursive calls, the predicate `▷ᶠ P` can safely say that use of recursion in it happened `Later`.
+For example, because the "later" operator asserts that `P` is true in the future, the predicate `▷ᶠ P` can safely say that use any use recursion in it happened `Later` regardless of whether `P` contained any recursive calls.

     ▷ᶠ : ∀{A}{κ} → RecSetᵒ A κ → RecSetᵒ A Later

 The "and" operator, `P ×ᶠ Q` is categorized as `Later` only if both `P` and `Q` are `Later`.
 Otherwise it is `Now`.
-So we use the following function to choose:
+We use the following function to make this choice:

     choose : Kind → Kind → Kind
     choose Now Now = Now